hanusvalenta/GooseBot/README.md

 * /fetch
 Sends back the file specified

+* /createtxt
+Creates .txt file with your input

 note that the reference command can and will sometimes reply with pictures with artictic nudity!